It's my last season at Eintracht, says coach Veh

 His side have struggled this season but hauled themselves six points clear of the relegation playoff place with a dramatic 2-1 win over VfB Stuttgart on Sunday.

-Eintracht were knocked out of the Europa League by Porto in the last 32 and suffered a quarter-final elimination in the German Cup by Borussia Dortmund.
+Eintracht were knocked out of the Europa League by Porto in the last 32 and suffered an embarrassing first-round elimination in the German Cup by second division Erzgebirge Aue.

 Chairman Heribert Bruchhagen said Veh made his decision to quit during the winter training camp in January.